Safeguarding Policy

 Responding to Disclosures

-If a child wishes to confide in you the following guidelines should be adhered to:
+If a pupil wishes to confide in you the following guidelines should be adhered to:

 • Be honest: